How to Cut Down Food Waste with Kids

 Kids don’t need any juice or sugary drinks.
 These are just empty calories.
 They are also full of artificial flavors and colors that tend to cause behavior problems.
 Kids need lots of water.
 If they are thirsty, let them drink as much water as they want.

-Cut down food waste by adding a little food to their plates at a time
+Add a little food to their plates at a time

 If you are serving a meal at home, just put a few bites of each item on your child’s plate.
 They can ask for more.
 It’s better to give them seconds and thirds of small amounts than to fill their plates, overwhelm them with too much, and end up throwing a lot of it away.